 In short, MFA is a security measure that requires the user to apply two or more authentication measures in order to access an account or device.
-Depending on the software, these authentication measures can be something you know (like a pin or a password), something you have (such as a badge or token), or something you are (like voice recognition or fingerprints).
+Depending on the software, there are three main types authentication measures your account can use.
+These measures can be something you know (like a pin or a password), something you have (like a badge or token), or something you are (like voice recognition or fingerprints).
 MFA combines a number of these measures as a part of the login process in order to provide your account with a secondary layer of protection.

 The most basic version of MFA is known as Two-Factor Authentication or 2FA, meaning that your account is only protected by two layers of authentication measures.

 How Do I Use MFA?

 The form of MFA that you’re most likely to use on your personal accounts supplements your garden variety password protection with a pin sent to a secondary device.
 Whether it be via text message or push notification, setting up this secondary device is often as easy as entering your phone number alongside your email address in your account settings and turning MFA or 2FA on.